• Menu

 From Plymouth on the south coast of England, Brittany Ferries operates the Plymouth to Santander ferry route, sailing on the good ship Pont Aven.
 This ferry departs every Wednesday and Sunday from April 2nd, 2025 until early November.
 There are no winter ferries on this route.

-Being located a little further west compared to Portsmouth, the Plymouth to Santander ferry offers a shorter crossing, typically taking around 22 hours – often even less, depending on weather conditions.
+Being located a little further west compared to Portsmouth, the Plymouth to Santander ferry offers a shorter crossing, typically taking around 22 hours (sometimes less) depending on weather conditions.
 This makes it a great option if you’re looking for a ‘quicker’, yet equally relaxed journey to Santander.

 Return ferry crossings from Santander to Plymouth depart on Mondays and Thursdays and get you back to Plymouth for a civilised pre or post lunchtime arrival the following day.
 Here’s a detailed look at the 2025 Plymouth to Santander ferry timetable: